aimms/how-to/Articles/598/598-datalake-tools.rst

 Minimal Requirements
 --------------------

-To work with this toolkit, you will need a PRO Cloud account with a datalake.
+To work with this toolkit, you will need a PRO Cloud account with an Azure Data Lake Storage.
+You can check if your cloud account is equipped with one, open the uploaded toolkit on your cloud and go to the 'New SAS Token' section.
+If you see a name in the 'Storage Account' section, your account has an ADLS.
+If you do not see a name here, please contact AIMMS Support.

 .. spelling:word-list::